iWoz/file_sync/README.md

 	* more infomation can be found in [here](http://stackoverflow.com/questions/4438020/how-to-start-a-python-file-while-window-starts)
 * *nix

-	I'm pretty sure you can make it happen when you use *nix :)
+	I'm pretty sure you can make it happen by yourself when you use *nix :)